nsbno/spor/.changeset/shaggy-schools-serve.md

 ---

 utils:
-lagt til (accent og brand) i background, border, lagt til text
+added (accent og brand) to background, border, added text

 choiceChip:
 - We have renamed the variant prop to chipType.
 This prop now accepts three values: choice, icon, and filter.